WilcoKruijer/DisJotter/README.md

 ![PyPI - License](https://img.shields.io/pypi/l/disjotter) ![PyPI](https://img.shields.io/pypi/v/disjotter)

 # DisJotter
-Jotter [noun]: "a small pad or notebook used for notes or jottings."

-Researchers use Jupyter Notebooks to rapidly prototype their experiments.
-After experimenting locally, cloud infrastructure is commonly used to scale experiments to larger data sets.
-DisJotter, is a tool that integrates into the Jupyter Notebook environment.
-Researchers can utilize DisJotter to interactively create a containerized service from their notebook.
-Our tool improves the FAIRness of notebooks and enables them to scale to larger workflows.

 DisJotter is a Jupyter Notebook extension that allows the user to interactively create a Docker image from a Jupyter Notebook.
-DisJotter can be used to generate Docker images from single cells of a Jupyter Notebook.
+Our tool can be used to generate Docker images from single cells of a Jupyter Notebook.
 The generated image will run a web service that will output the specified cell.
 This includes image outputs like plots.
 Code introspection for Python enables the services to change cell output at service run-time.

 Among other things, DisJotter is useful for reusing notebook components in workflows that support web services.